Megha-Pathak/Dodo/README.md

-Meet **LadeBug**, your adorable digital companion whom you can talk to, and debug with.
+Meet **Dodo the Duck**, your adorable digital companion whom you can talk to, and debug with.

-In addition to hanging around, LadeBug is also responsible enough to set 15 minute alarms, should you want a short break soon, and not lose track of time.
+Dodo hangs around, and be responsible enough to set 15 minute alarms, should you want a short break soon, and not lose track of time.

-LadeBug is working on her memory and remembers the links to developer-friendly sites like StackOverflow, GitHub, Reddit and CodePen.
+Dodo also remembers the links to developer-friendly sites like StackOverflow, GitHub, Reddit and CodePen.

-LadeBug is also fairly shy, so don't try touching her with the mouse pointer or she may try dodging you. :wink:
+You can also add the links you find useful to her memory by using the customization options.

 ## Set-Up Instructions

-So you too want a LadeBug of your own, eh?
+Want Dodo the Duck in your Own system -

 It's easy!

 * Download the contents of this repository, and then go to ```chrome://extensions```
 * Enable Developer Mode, if you haven't.
 * Select ```Load Unpacked```
 * Find the folder that contains all the files in this repository and select it.
 * Ta-da!
-LadeBug has arrived!
+Dodo has arrived!